nuonco/nuon/bins/waypoint-plugin-terraform/README.md

 ## Local development

-To run this plugin locally, you can log into a waypoint server (such as bootstrap) and use it directly:
+To run this plugin locally, you can log into a waypoint server (such as bootstrap) and use it directly.

 Login to waypoint:

 ```bash
 $ kubectx orgs-stage-main
 $ waypoint login -vvv -from-kubernetes-namespace=waypoint -from-kubernetes -server-addr=waypoint.orgs-stage.nuon.co:9701 -server-tls-skip-verify